 What Is Executive Function?

 Executive function is a term referring to a set of cognitive processes that are needed for controlling behavior.
 If you have a goal in mind, cognitive function is what facilitates your attainment of that goal.
 In other words, cognitive function is what's needed for you to focus on some objective, visualize achieving it, and then take the necessary steps to get yourself there.
 Many of us take it for granted, but for those with ADHD, the brain has developed differently.
+Additionally, executive dysfunction depression is common in patients with depression.
 Some assistance may be required to get from point A, visualizing the objective, to point B, reaching it.

 What We Know About The Brain And Executive Function